Makes large batches of juice without pausing

 We purchased the Breville Juice Fountain Cold Electric Juicer so our reviewer could put it to the test in her kitchen.
 Keep reading for our full product review.

-Breville claims their Juice Fountain features patented Cold Spin Technology that generates less than 2ºF of heat to extracted juices, ensuring nutritional quality.
-It also comes with high-capacity juice and pulp containers, so you can make large batches to last you several days.
+Breville claims its centrifugal Juice Fountain features patented Cold Spin Technology that generates less than 2 degrees Fahrenheit of heat to extracted juices.
+It also comes with high-capacity juice and pulp containers, so you can make large batches that last up to three days in the refrigerator.
 So how does it perform in an everyday kitchen?
-We used it for several weeks to find out.
+I used it for several weeks to find out.

 Performance: Juice for a crowd in record time

-Even as first-time juicers, we found the Breville Juice Fountain Cold easy to set up and operate.
-We used it to juice citrus fruits, berries, apples, tomatoes, celery, carrots, bell peppers, cucumbers, spinach, and cauliflower florets.
-It’s so powerful that we could even feed it pineapple spears—the skin still on—with no problem.
+Even as a first-time juicer, I found the Breville Juice Fountain Cold easy to set up and operate.
+I used it to juice citrus fruits, berries, apples, tomatoes, celery, carrots, bell peppers, cucumbers, spinach, and cauliflower florets.
+It’s so powerful that I could even feed it pineapple spears—the skin still on—with no problem.

-It’s so powerful that we could even feed it pineapple spears—the skin still on—with no problem.
+It’s so powerful that I could even feed it pineapple spears—the skin still on—with no problem.

-The extra-wide feed chute made quick work of everything we put in it.
-There wasn’t much we had to precut, with the exception of peeling oranges and halving or quartering large apples, tomatoes, and peppers.
-We loved how fast it could process whole cucumbers, celery stalks, and carrots without much prep work on our part.
+The extra-wide feed chute made quick work of everything I put in it.
+There wasn’t much I had to precut, with the exception of peeling oranges and halving or quartering large apples, tomatoes, and peppers.
+I loved how fast it could process whole cucumbers, celery stalks, and carrots without much prep work on my part.
 The only thing to be aware of is smaller pieces—like berries—have a tendency to bounce off the blade and come back up the feed chute.
-Once we got the hang of working quickly with the food pusher, it wasn’t much of a problem, though.
+Once I got the hang of working quickly with the food pusher, it wasn’t much of a problem, though.

 Design: Upscale, but large

-Since this was our first time using a centrifugal juicer, we were a little worried we’d have flying pulp or juice splatters all over our kitchen.
+Since this was my first time using a centrifugal juicer, I was a little worried I'd have flying pulp or juice splatters all over my kitchen.
 Thankfully, that juicer lid fits like a glove over the pulp container and keeps the process mostly mess-free.
-One thing we noticed was that pulp tended to collect more in the lid than the container.
+One thing I noticed was that pulp tended to collect more in the lid than the container.

-We liked the silicone nozzle for juicing straight into the jug or an individual glass.
+I liked the silicone nozzle for juicing straight into the jug or an individual glass.
 It flips up when not in use to prevent juice drips on the counter.
-The 70-ounce juice jug fit easily in our refrigerator, both on the door and shelves.
+The 70-ounce juice jug fit easily in my refrigerator, both on the door and shelves.
 The lid to the juice jug is very tight to open and close, but it’s designed to help prolong the shelf life of your juice by protecting it from air exposure.
-It also features a built-in froth separating lid which worked quite well.
+It also features a built-in froth separating lid, which worked quite well.

-The extra-wide feed chute made quick work of everything we put in it.
+The extra-wide feed chute made quick work of everything I put in it.

 Safety features include a vertical locking arm over the unit that will prevent operation unless it’s engaged.
 There’s also an LED light located under the power switch that will light up to alert you if the motor is being overloaded.
-We didn’t see it turn on in our testing, but it’s a nice feature to help you pace juicer operation and protect the motor from overuse.
+I didn’t see it turn on in my testing, but it’s a nice feature to help you pace juicer operation and protect the motor from overuse.

 The manufacturer claims there’s storage for the power cord under the base of the juicer, but there isn’t.
 The manual needs to be updated to correct this error.